 - Creating the code that tells a website what content to put where.
 This controls the site layout, what appears on which pages, and where things appear on pages.

-- Telling a website how to display elements, including things like changing the font size and color, image positioning and borders, and background colors.
+- Telling a website on how to display elements, including things like changing the font size and color, image positioning and borders, and background colors.

 - Creating interactive elements like clickable buttons, scrolling panels, and other responsive parts of the site design that will draw people in and encourage them to perform actions that you want them to.

-Now that you know what an entry level front end developer is and what they do, you might be asking yourself why in the world you would ever want to become one.
+Now that you know what an entry-level front-end developer is and what they do, you might be asking yourself why in the world you would ever want to become one.
 Sure, it sounds like a fun job, but it also sounds pretty hard, right?